HigherOrderCO/Kind/README.md

 The `App` variant represents a function application.
 The `func` field stores the function to be applied, and the `argm` field stores the argument.

-The `Slf` variant represents a self type.
-The `name` field stores its bound variable name and the `type` field stores a type that can refer to itself.
-Self types will be explained in more details later.

-The `Ins` variant represents a self value.
-The `type` field stores the type of that value and the `expr` field represents the value itself.

-The `Eli` variant represents the use, or inspection, of a self value.
-The `expr` field stores the value to be inspected.

 The `Ann` variant represents an inline type annotation.
 The `expr` field represents the annotated expression, and the `type` field represents its type.